-Rep. Jim Cox, R-Berks, chairman of the House Labor and Industry Committee, speaks at a hearing.
-(Capital-Star photo by Stephen Caruso)
+Rep. Jim Cox, R-Berks, chairman of the House Labor and Industry Committee, speaks at a hearing (Capital-Star photo).

 As vaccination rates creep upwards and businesses reopen, Republican lawmakers have begun to offer changes to the state’s system for paying out unemployment benefits.